Our Technology Rules

 Being a parent today is a hard job.
-We are busy cooking, cleaning, taking kids to sports/dance practice and coordinating everyone’s schedules!
+We are busy cooking, cleaning, taking kids to soccer, band, dance, church, youth group and coordinating everyone’s schedules!
 This can be exhausting!
 At times we forget how impressionable kids are.
-The role model that we set for our own kids is important when it comes to healthy eating, spending money responsibility, being respectful to others, holding good morals and beliefs, and so much more.
+The role model that we are for our own kids is important when it comes to their spirituality, healthy eating, spending money responsibility, being respectful to others, holding good morals and beliefs, and so much more.
 We can easily forget that we are also a role model when it comes to using our electronic devices.
 We need to think about how much our kids see us “playing” on our smartphone or tablet.
 We think it is so cute when our kids take after us and play a sport that we played or find enjoyment in things we enjoy such as taking walks, riding mountain bikes or doing yoga.
-It is not so cute if our kids check a text message or Facebook notification while driving.
+It is not so cute if our kids check a snapchat story, text message or check Instagram notifications while driving.

 We need to remember that they are like sponges and are taking in everything in their environment.
-It is our responsibility to teach them responsibility when it comes to technology as well.
-I wanted to share with you some of our house rules that have been put into place because of the technologies of today.
-I have an 8-year-old son and an 11-year-old daughter and I want to teach them to be safe with technology.
-This is not something that I learned from my parents or grandparents, because tablets, smartphones, and the Internet where not around back then.
-When my to introduce our kids to technology, we had to decide what the rules and boundaries for using technology in our house would be.
+It is our duty to teach them responsibility when it comes to technology.
+I wanted to share with you some of our house rules that we have put into place because of the current technologies.
+I have an 11-year-old son and a 14-year-old daughter, and I want to teach them to be wise with technology.
+This is not something that I learned from my parents or grandparents, because tablets, smartphones, and the Internet were not around back then.
+When we were ready to introduce our kids to technology, we had to decide what the rules and boundaries for using technology in our house would be.
 We then had to share the rules and boundaries that were developed with the kids, so everyone was on the same page.
 These rules have evolved over time as the kids have matured and have shown responsibility with electronics.

 The first piece of technology that we introduced in our home was a shared “family iPad.”
 This was when our son was about 6 and our daughter was about 8 years old.
 In a world of everyone having their own device, we felt it was important to make it clear that this device belonged to the family and it was not “owned” by either of the kids.
 When a digital device is titled to an individual, it can make it feel, to the child, that they have more rights to it than others.
 We felt that this device was too powerful (and expensive) of a tool for a child to have sole ownership of.
-When it’s the “family iPad,” it becomes a community device to be used and respected as such.
-There is no feeling of personal privacy to this family device.
+When it’s called the “family iPad,” it becomes a community device to be used and respected as such.
+There is no feeling of personal ownership to this family device.
 The power struggle over “it’s mine” was neutralized from the beginning.

-We outlined the expectations that before the device will be available to use, they must complete chores and schoolwork before any use of the “family iPad”.
+- We outlined the expectations before the device was available for use.
+For example, they must complete chores and schoolwork before any use of the “family iPad”.

 - We set expectations around how much time they will be able to use it per day.
-They are able to play approved games for 15 minutes.
+They were able to play approved games for 15 minutes.
 They set the timer on the iPad before they start playing.
-Once their time is done, they are done for the day.
-If they would like to play more, then they must use an educational app (Math, Spelling etc) for 15 minutes.
-If they choose to play an educational app, then they have earned another 15 minutes to play a game after the educational app.
-Results: Over the past 3 years, our kids usually play the first 15 minutes daily and then go outside and play.
-Rarely do they ask to play an educational game and another game after.
-The most the Family iPad is played in our home is 15 minutes per kid per day.
+Once their time was done, they were done for the day.
+If they wanted to play more, then they used an educational app (math, spelling etc.) for 15 minutes.
+If they chose to play an educational app, then they earned another 15 minutes to play a non-educational game.

 Infrequent/Mild Profanity or Crude Humor